egy1st/zerobytes-mkdocs/docs/index.md

 If you are asking yourself, why this website called zero bytes, then let me tell you a secret "I just create zeros to give you the power to create complete bytes".
 In a nutshell, Zero Bytes is a journey from 0 ==> 1, from NULL to totally Full, from ***no***thing to ***som*e**thing, from **0**000 0000  ==>  0000 000**1**

-## Git Bytes

-# What Will You Get From These Bytes?
+## What Will You Get From These Bytes?

 Keep up with the future with in-demand data science knowledge.
 Top companies need data science skills.
 Learn at your own pace, Where Free means Premium.